 It includes not only the formal requirements of the National Curriculum, but also the range of additional opportunities that the school organises in order to enrich the experiences of our children.
 Our curriculum also includes the social aspects that are essential for life-long learning.

 High quality classroom teaching and adjusted plans and resources for individual pupils is the first step in supporting children who may have special needs.
 For example, additional visual aids or maths equipment may be provided.
 This will enable your child to access a broad, balanced and relevant curriculum.

+Children might also receive additional support in small groups.
 These groups, also called intervention groups, may be:

 - run in the classroom or outside;

 - run by a teacher or a teaching assistant who has been trained to run these groups;